tomjvdps/react-native-terminal-component/README.md

 #### Build scripts
 * `yarn build`  - creates a development and production build of the library in `lib`
+* `yarn build-rn` - generates the react-native wrapper interface stored in `demo-rn/terminal.min.js` for the component (this must be re-ran for each modification made to `react-native.wrapper.js`)

 #### Test scripts
 * `yarn test` - run tests